 This was a two platform station with a goods yard on the west side, served from the north.
-Sawmills were served by the goods sidings.
+A lattice footbridge connected the platforms.

 The station building remains on the former southbound platform.
 An enclosed timber canopy has been removed from it.
 The building bears some resemblance to that at Blackford.

 The next station north was Carluke and south Cleghorn.

 Scottish Terra-Cotta and Metallic Brick Works

 |Location names in dark blue are on the same original line.|

 Caledonian Railway Livery: The True Line Elegance and Style

 Caledonian Routes 3: Stirling to Crianlarich - DVD - Oakwood Press